rosab0506/smart-contract/README.md

 Ensure that your contributions adhere to our coding standards and include appropriate tests.

+---

 ## Smart Contracts

-This repository contains several smart contracts that power the StrellerMinds educational platform:
+This repository contains several smart contracts that power the StarkMinds educational platform:

 ### Core Contracts